 Your body and brain are in a feedback loop: A bad mood makes you tired, which makes your mood worse, and so forth.
 Interrupt the pattern by getting up and moving around.
 Take a walk or eat something healthy.

 The primary reason you're convinced it's a bad day is that you're focusing on whatever went wrong.
 However, for everything going badly, there are probably dozens of things going well.
 Make a list, and post it where it's visible.

 7. Expect something wondrous.

-Just as an attitude of doom and gloom makes you see more problems, facing the future with a sense of wonder makes you alive to all sorts of wonderful things that are going on, right now, everywhere around you.”
+Just as an attitude of doom and gloom makes you see more problems, think of facing the future with a sense of wonder that makes you alive to all sorts of wonderful things that are going on, right now, everywhere around you.”

-Hope you enjoyed the post and will put the information that Geoffrey gave into action.
-It will help you get through those road-blocks and over those obstacles that you may be experiencing.
-With a positive attitude and using the simple steps that's recommended you'll regain that energy that you first had when starting your entrepreneurial venture or job.
+I hope you enjoyed the post and will put the information that Geoffrey gave into action.
+It will help you get through those roadblocks and over those obstacles that you may be experiencing.
+With a positive attitude and using the simple steps that's recommended, you'll regain that energy that you first had when starting your entrepreneurial venture or job.
 You'll look forward to getting out of bed in the morning and starting on the things required to move you forward in business and in life.

 Did you like this post and did you get value from it?
 If so I would appreciate it if you would leave a comment below or like or share it on Facebook!